 This program will be enjoyed by all snorkelers, from novice to expert.
-Our trip leaders will gladly provide any needed snorkeling instruction, from floating to free-diving.
+Our trip leader will gladly provide any needed snorkeling instruction, from floating to free-diving.
 Whenever possible, we will seek out protected waters for our snorkeling excursions, but at times the surface may be choppy due to wind.

 While Sea for Yourself considers snorkeling the top priority, Palau also provides certified SCUBA divers with some of the world’s best diving opportunities.
 Although not included in our program, SCUBA diving is easily accessible through local dive operators.